alanepontesw/big-data-design-systems/README.md

       * Volumes restored from encrypted snapshots are encrypted automatically.
       * You can share snapshots, but only them are unecrypted.
       * These snapshots can be shared with other AWS accounts or made public.
+      * You cannot encrypt a already exist volume
     * How to create a encrypted snapshot?
       * Create a snapshot of the unecrypted root device volume
       * Then do a copy of the snapshot and select the encrypt option
       * Create a AMI from the encrypted Snapshot
       * Use that AMI to launch new encrypted instances.
+  * Resource Group
+    * A resource group is a collection of AWS resources that are all in the same AWS region, and that match criteria provided in a query.
+    * **Can be taged based or cloud formation based.**
+    * In AWS, a resource is an entity that you can work with.
+Examples include an Amazon EC2 instance, an AWS CloudFormation stack, or an Amazon S3 bucket.
+If you work with multiple resources, you might find it useful to manage them as a group rather than move from one AWS service to another for each task.
+If you manage large numbers of related resources, such as EC2 instances that make up an application layer, you likely need to perform bulk actions on these resources at one time.
+Examples of bulk actions include: Applying updates or security patches.
+Upgrading applications.
+Opening or closing ports to network traffic.
+Collecting specific log and monitoring data from your fleet of instances.
+    * Common user cases:
+      * An application that has different phases, such as development, staging, and production.
+      * A set of AWS resources that you use together for a common project or that you want to manage or monitor as a group.
   *  Cloud Watch
+     *  Using the default settings metrics are sent every 5 minutes to CloudWatch.
+Using the detailed settings, metrics are then sent every 1 minute.
      *  is a monitoring service to monitor your AWS resources, as well as the application that you run on AWS.
      *  In essential CW monitor performace.
      *  Host Level Metrics are: